-With changes to IR35 in the Private Sector looming, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.
+With changes to IR35 now in place in the Private Sector, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.

 IR35 is the name commonly given to tax legislation that was introduced in 2000.
 The purpose of the legislation is to distinguish between the genuinely self-employed, working through an intermediary (typically their own limited company, or “personal service company”, “PSC”), and those who work through a PSC, but whose working practices and contract suggest they operate more like an employee (or “disguised employee”, to use the language of HMRC).
 The genuinely self-employed will usually receive gross payment for their services, via their PSC, allowing them to pay some of their income in dividends.
 This usually creates a tax benefit.
 Operating through a PSC will also, usually, reduce the amount of National Insurance payable.
 “Disguised employees” should pay broadly the same Income Tax and National Insurance as an equivalent employee would.

-To determine whether a worker is genuinely self-employed or a “disguised employee”, employment tests should be applied.
-However, these employment law tests have not been codified in case law and therefore decades of employment case law need to be understood and applied.
+When determining whether a worker is genuinely self-employed or a “disguised employee”, employment status tests should be applied.
+However, these employment status tests have not been codified and there is no set checklist that can be considered in order to determine whether or not someone is a true independent contractor.
+Employment status tests which have been established in decades of case law must be understood and applied.
 The relevant tests include:

 - Can you provide a substitute?

 - Are you subject to the client’s control?